openstack/monasca-agent/docs/Plugins.md

 The Libvirt plugin uses a cache directory to persist data, which is `/dev/shm` by default.
 On non-Linux systems (BSD, Mac OSX), `/dev/shm` may not exist, so `cache_dir` would need to be changed accordingly, either in `monasca_setup/detection/plugins/libvirt.py` prior to running `monasca-setup`, or `/etc/monasca/agent/conf.d/libvirt.yaml` afterwards.

+If the owner of the VM is in a different tenant the Agent Cross-Tenant Metric Submission can be setup.
+See this [documentation](https://github.com/stackforge/monasca-agent/blob/master/docs/MonascaMetrics.md#cross-tenant-metric-submission) for details.

 `nova_refresh` specifies the number of seconds between calls to the Nova API to refresh the instance cache.
 This is helpful for updating VM hostname and pruning deleted instances from the cache.
 By default, it is set to 14,400 seconds (four hours).
 Set to 0 to refresh every time the Collector runs, or to None to disable regular refreshes entirely (though the instance cache will still be refreshed if a new instance is detected).

 `vm_probation` specifies a period of time (in seconds) in which to suspend metrics from a newly-created VM.
 This is to prevent quickly-obsolete metrics in an environment with a high amount of instance churn (VMs created and destroyed in rapid succession).
 The default probation length is 300 seconds (five minutes).
 Setting to 0 disables VM probation, and metrics will be recorded as soon as possible after a VM is created.